-Municipal Heritage Inventory
+Municipal Inventory of Heritage Places

-Section 45 of the Heritage of Western Australian Act 1990 requires the Council of a Municipality to compile and maintain an inventory of heritage places in its district which in its opinion are, or may become of cultural heritage significance.
+Section 45 of the Heritage of Western Australian Act 1990 requires the council of a municipality to compile and maintain an inventory of heritage places in its district which in its opinion are, or may become, of cultural heritage significance.

-- Contributing to the management of the Community’s resources and environment, and ensuring that change is managed with due regard to heritage values;
+- Contributing to the management of the community’s resources and environment, and ensuring that change is managed with due regard to heritage values;

-- Contributing to Community projects such as townscape, main street, heritage trails, local history, cultural & community plans;
+- Contributing to community projects such as townscape, main street, heritage trails, local history, cultural & community plans;

-- Assisting in defining the Community’s sense of place by identifying places that are a physical representation of cultural, aesthetic, historical, scientific and social value; and
+- Assisting in defining the community’s sense of place by identifying places that are a physical representation of cultural, aesthetic, historical, scientific and social value; and

 - Contributing to a body of reference information which will assist in determining the significance of individual places.

-inHerit contains comprehensive information about cultural heritage places listed in the State Register of Heritage Places, local government inventories and other lists, the Australian Government’s heritage list, and other non-government lists and surveys.
+inHerit contains comprehensive information about cultural heritage places listed in the State Register of Heritage Places, the Australian Government’s heritage list, and other non-government lists and surveys.